jp3tty/surfs_up/README.md

 * Given that the statistics for these months are similar, it is safe to assume Oahu's temperature is consistently above 70 degrees throughout the year.

 ## Summary
 Oahu's weather patterns are relatively the same throughout the year.
-The change of continuous rainfall are low and the temperature stays above 70 degrees F most of the year.
-Given this information, starting a surf and ice cream shop on Oahu should create a sustainable business.
-The June and December data further reinforces this by showing the temperature stays close to 72 degrees F at opposite ends of the year.
+The chance of continuous rainfall are low and the high temperature, on average, stays above 70 degrees F. Given this information, starting a surf and ice cream shop on Oahu should create a sustainable business.
+The June and December data further reinforce this by showing temperature values close to 72 degrees F at opposite ends of the year.